unifiedstreaming/fmp4-ingest/ingest_spec.md

 1. The encoder SHOULD terminate the HTTP POST request when data is not being sent.
 A long-running HTTP POST that does not send data can prevent Media Services from quickly disconnecting from the encoder in the event of a service update or server reboot.
 In these cases, the media server is temporarily blocked in a receive operation on the socket.
 1. During the time when signalling data is not available, the encoder SHOULD close the HTTP POST request.
 While the POST request is active, the encoder SHOULD send data.
 1. When sending sparse fragments with a new connection, the encoder SHOULD start sending from the header boxes, followed by the new fragments.
 This is for cases in which failover happens in-between, and the new sparse connection is being established to a new server that has not seen the sparse track before.
-1. The sparse track fragment becomes available to the client when the corresponding parent track fragment that has an equal or larger timestamp value is made available to the client.
-For example, if the sparse fragment has a timestamp of t=1000, it is expected that after the client sees "video" (assuming the parent track name is "video") fragment timestamp 1000 or beyond, it can download the sparse fragment t=1000.
+1. The sparse track fragment becomes available to the publishing point/processing entity when the corresponding parent track fragment that has an equal or larger timestamp value is made available.
+For example, if the sparse fragment has a timestamp of t=1000, it is expected that after the publishing point/processing entity sees "video" (assuming the parent track name is "video") fragment timestamp 1000 or beyond, it can download the sparse fragment t=1000.
 Note that the actual signal could be used for a different position in the presentation timeline for its designated purpose.
 In this example, it’s possible that the sparse fragment of t=1000 has an XML payload, which is for inserting an ad in a position that’s a few seconds later.
 1. The payload of sparse track fragments can be in different formats (such as XML, text, or binary), depending on the scenario

 ## Live Stream Ingest Option constraints
 The fragmented MP4 Stream is the basic unit of operation in live ingestion for composing live presentations, handling streaming failover, and redundancy scenarios.
 It is defined as one unique, fragmented MP4 bitstream that might contain a single track or multiple tracks.
 A full live presentation might contain one or more streams, depending on the configuration of the live encoders.
 The following examples illustrate various options of using streams to compose a full live presentation.

 Example:
 A company wants to create a live streaming presentation that includes the following audio/video bitrates:
 Video – 3000 kbps, 1500 kbps, 750 kbps
 Audio – 128 kbps

-For this specification, only one option is recommended: Each track in a separate stream, corresponding to recent CMAF specification [8]
+For this specification, only one option is recommended: Each track in a separate stream.
+This to some extend is corresponding to recent CMAF specification [8], but full conformance is not necessary for conforming to this specification completely.
+The main idea is to have each track in a sperate stream.
 In this option, the encoder or live ingest source puts one track into each fragment MP4 bitstream, and then posts all of the streams over separate HTTP connections.
 This can be done with one encoder or with multiple encoders.
 The live ingestion sees this live presentation as composed of four streams.

 ##  Service (publishing point,media processing entity) failover
 Given the nature of live streaming, good failover support is critical for ensuring the availability of the service.
 Typically, media services are designed to handle various types of failures, including network errors, server errors, and storage issues.
 When used in conjunction with proper failover logic from the live encoder side, customers can achieve a highly reliable live streaming service from the cloud.